etag/user_documentation/User_Guide_for_ETAG.md

 You will likely want to download your data to use in local analyses or as a backup.
 Here we describe how you can download your data and how we backup your data in the cloud and physically at the University of Oklahoma.

 ### Downloading your data (FIXME: currently needs work on separating columns, so do not test this part)
-You can download each data type (RFID Reads, Animals, and Reader Locations) as a .csv file from the three pages within the 'My ETAG Data' tab.
+You can download each data type (RFID Reads, Tagged Data, and Reader Data) as a .csv file from the three pages within the 'My ETAG Data' tab.

 ### ETAG automated backups
 The primary ETAG repository resides within Amazon Web Services (AWS) Relational Database Services (RDS).
 The ETAG system will maintain an off-site backup copy of all data through the AWS Simple Storage Service (S3)